Nitya-Kanna/labs/docs/Lab-2.md

 1. Scroll down to the **Behavior** section.
 Insert the instructions below into the **Instructions** field:

     ```
-    Use your knowledge base to answer general questions about employee benefits.
+    You must always use your knowledge base to answer all user questions.
+Always ground responses from the knowledge base that you have access to.
     ```

     ![image](./imgs/lab-3a/hr_step12.png)